Paul Biya: Israel

+Biya resumed diplomatic relations with Israel in 1986, after a 13-year lapse due to the Yom Kippur War, making Cameroon one of the first African states to restore relations.
-Cameroon voted against several anti-Israel UN resolutions, and was the only nation to join Israel in voting against the UN resolution "Assistance to Palestine Refugees".

-Cameroon cut ties with Israel from 1973 to 1986 and was one of the first states to restore relations.
-The government of Cameroon uses Israeli armored vehicles, and Cameroon's Rapid Reaction Force, often shortened (by its French name) to BIR, is equipped and trained by Israel.
+Cameroon has voted against several anti-Israel UN resolutions, and was the only nation to join Israel in voting against the UN resolution "Assistance to Palestine Refugees".
+The government uses Israeli armored vehicles, and Cameroon's Rapid Reaction Force, (often referred to by its French acronym BIR) is equipped and trained by Israel.
+Israelis also trained personnel at six hospitals in Cameroon on how to combat the Ebola virus.
 Students in Cameroon were granted 11 month visas to travel to Israel and learn about agriculture, while poultry farmers underwent training for poultry production in Israel.

-Israelis also trained personnel at six hospitals in Cameroon on how to combat the Ebola virus.

-Biya quickly showed his support for Israel and expressed his "sincere condolences" following the Hamas attacks of 7 October 2023.
+Biya expressed his "sincere condolences" to Israeli president Isaac Herzog following the October 7 attacks in southern Israel.